eclipse-langium/langium-website/content/docs/document-lifecycle.md

 6. `Validated` when the document has been validated by the `DocumentValidator`.
 7. `Changed` when the document has been modified.

 State 1 is the initial state after creation of a document, and states 2 to 6 are part of its build process.
+State 7 is a final state used to mark the document as invalid due to a change in the source text.

 The following diagram depicts how the `DocumentBuilder` processes `LangiumDocument`s depending on their state.
 More details about each step of the lifecycle can be found below.

 {{<mermaid>}}
 graph TD;
 N(LangiumDocumentFactory) -.-|Creation of LangiumDocuments| C{{Parsed}}